fiveohhh/xodocs/source/exosite_introduction.rst

         Represented by a node in the One Platform tree.

     Node
         A node is a leaf element on the One Platform tree.
-See :ref:`my-reference-label` for more information.
+See :ref:`what-is-one-platform` for more information.

     Datasource